Niels Andersen (sport shooter)

 Niels Andersen (14 May 1867 – 9 October 1930) was a Danish sport shooter who competed at the 1908 Summer Olympics and the 1912 Summer Olympics.

-In 1908 he finished fourth with the Danish team in the team free rifle competition and eighth in the team military rifle event.
-Four years later he won the bronze medal as member of the Danish team in the team free rifle competition.
+In 1908, he finished fourth with the Danish team in the team free rifle competition and eighth in the team military rifle event.
+Four years later, he won the bronze medal as a member of the Danish team in the team free rifle competition.
 In the team military rifle event he finished eighth.